100Products

 Lodge's 10.25-inch cast iron has been made in the same factory in South Pittsburg, Tennessee since 1896.
 It sears better than stainless, retains heat better than anything, and will outlive everyone who uses it.

 The "cast iron is hard to maintain" myth is overstated.
 Dry it, apply a thin layer of oil, store it.
 That's the whole process.
-Check current price →
+The patina that builds over years of cooking actually improves the non-stick properties.

 3. A Microplane